grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * bottomed on a seamount
 	* A 'guyot' or tablemount
 	* https://en.wikipedia.org/wiki/Guyot
+* [ ] consider using 'nautical' to mean awesome
+	* (dark-awesome, like original meaning maybe)
+* [ ] consider using 'nominal' to mean anything you want it to.
 * [X] They visit depots that have staging areas above ground on the coast, and underwater sub connections for loading and unloading goods.
 * [X] they do deadliest catch style shifts of more than 24 hours with everyone exhausted (mine from that 33 minute episode of battlestar gallactica)
 	* no sleep